 When you create a new report in Data Studio, you either add an existing data source, or create and add a new one.
-You can add as many data sources, of any type, to a report, as needed.
+You can add more data to the report at any time.

 Data sources and connectors